-The School Board is responsible for the financial management and future planning of the school.
+The School Advisory Council is responsible for the financial management and future planning of the school.
 It administers all the finances associated with the school and is responsible to the Catholic Education Commission of Western Australia.

-Notre Dame Catholic Primary School Board Members for 2020 are:
+Notre Dame Catholic Primary School Advisory Council Members for 2022 are:

 Treasurer: Melissa Haddleton

 I have been fortunate enough to have been apart of the Notre Dame school community for several years.
 I have three children, Grace who graduated from ND in 2018 and currently in year 9 at Mercedes, Mia who graduated from ND in 2020 and is in year 7 at Mercedes and Christian who is currently in year 5.
 My children have all thrived at this beautiful supportive and inclusive school and have made some lifelong friends.

 My background is in finance, I graduated from Curtin University with a Bachelor of Commerce (Finance and Taxation) and completed my CPA soon after.
 I worked in banking for many years before making the switch to Superannuation in order to achieve some work life balance, currently I am the Finance Manager of a fund with over $34b in funds under management and 250,000 members.
 Juggling a full time job and 3 kids is a challenge, add to that the fact that I am legally blind as well.
 I feel honoured to be able to use my skills to support a school that has always done the same for my family.